Bytedance/TikTok automated Uyghur censorship

 Occurred: February 2021

-The employee, who worked for a technology team that supports Bytedance's central Trust and Safety team, also alleges the company is also actively censoring and deleting content critical of Beijing.
+The employee, who worked for a technology team that supports Bytedance's central Trust and Safety team, also alleged the company is also actively censoring and deleting content critical of Beijing.

-The employee writes pseudonymously in Protocol that the technologies created by his team 'supported the company's entire content moderation in and outside China, including Douyin at home and its international equivalent TikTok'.
+The employee wrote pseudonymously in Protocol that the technologies created by his team 'supported the company's entire content moderation in and outside China, including Douyin at home and its international equivalent TikTok'.

 Rumours of Bytedance's close relationship with the Chinese government, and its surveillance and censorship of Uyghur-related content through its Douyin and TikTok services have long circulated.

 Country: China; Global